javadmohebbi/goNfCollector/README.md

 # Quick Start
 There are multiple ways to deploy "**netflow collector**" app & easiest ways is **all-in-one** deployment.
 This method will run `influxdb`, `grafana` & `gonfcollector` docker container using a shell script.
 No more further configuration are needed & everythings will be downloaded/configured using a `shell script`.

+## ALL-IN-ONE deployment using docker-compose
-1. Downlaod the latest version:
+1. Download the latest version:
   ```wget https://download.openintelligence24.com/latest.sh```
 2. Make this shell script executable
   ```chmod +x latest.sh```